 As 1 Corinthians 9 shows us, that was certainly an option for Paul, but he chose to create disciples as he was going about his work as a Christian entrepreneur.

 Mark Russell provides excellent insight into Paul’s thinking here in The Missional Entrepreneur:

 Paul sought to build real-world relationships.

 He wanted to develop relationships with people because he knew that this is how the [gospel] is spread.
-He used all of the connections available in the vast network of business relationships to promote and spread the gospel.
+He used all of the connections available in the vast network of company and business relationships to promote and spread the gospel.